 - Abstract Landscape Photography: This is arguably the most difficult sub-genre to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
 I find this type of artwork to be very rewarding creatively and satisfying to make.
 Abstract landscapes can be truly defined as fine art.

 - Aerial & Drone Photography: This type of photography is made from airplanes, helicopters and drones.
 Given the height at which many of these photos are made, some can also be classified as abstract landscapes.
-I personally detest drones due to the disturbance factor and have never flown one.
-I have done some aerial photos while on commercial airline flights however when the conditions are conducive to photographing landscapes.
+Aerial & drone photography opens up all new possibilities for the modern day landscape photographer.

 - Urban Landscapes: While most of the other sub-genres I’ve described above pertain to nature scenes, urban landscapes can run the gamut from city skylines to architecture and street-level scenes.